 From beat cops to detectives, CSIs to sergeants, federal agents, and beyond, law enforcement workers don’t stop fighting crime during downturns.

-As public workers, they remain somewhat buffered from layoffs.
+As public workers, police officers remain somewhat buffered from layoffs.
 But they also stay employed because no one wants a spike in crime to add insult to the injury of a recession.

 In the 20th century, evidence showed a clear correlation between economic conditions and crime rates.
 Young men often see the highest unemployment rates during recessions, according to a United States Bureau of Labor and Statistics analysis of the years 2007 through 2009.
 That leaves them with a surplus of time and a dearth of money.

 Yet the Great Recession actually bucked that trend, with data sources showing a decrease in crime rates, according to an overview by the Journal of Contemporary Criminal Justice.
 But the pandemic-induced recession of 2020 and its aftermath did see a spike in crime rates and civil unrest.

 Choose your own adventure, perhaps.
 But regardless of the sociological impact of recessions, law enforcement officers don’t lose their jobs.